 Feedback

 In this simplified model, only inactive believers leave the church, loop B4.
 After becoming unbelievers, they are open to re-conversion driving future growth, loop R2.
-The delays in the process can cause long-term oscillations in church numbers.
+The delays in the process cause long-term oscillations in church numbers.

 The model may be enhanced with births, deaths, hardened unbelievers and reversion from all categories.
 See the Demographics model.
 The enhanced model enables more accurate calibrations, though the general model behaviour is the same.